 This involves teachers meeting to review samples of students' work, but the purpose is not to verify decisions about particular students' work, rather to arrive at shared understandings of criteria and how they are applied.
 The intention is to influence the process of assessment and in this way ensure greater reliability of the results for all students.
 Teachers bring to the meeting several examples of a student's work, since judgements should not be made on the basis of single piece of work, describing the context of the work and discussing with other how judgements were made.
 Group moderation has benefits beyond improving the quality of assessment results.
 It has well established professional development functions.
-Meeting to discuss the inferences that can be drawn from observing students and studying their work provides teachers with insights into the assessment.
+Meeting to discuss the inferences that can be drawn from observing students and studying their work provides teachers with insights into the assessment process and improves not only their summative assessment but also their formative use of assessment.

-89 Masters, G. and Forster, M. (1996) Progress Maps.
+Masters, G. and Forster, M. (1996) Progress Maps.
 Camberwell, Victoria, Australia: ACER